2020PB/police-brutality/reports/Oregon.md

 * https://www.reddit.com/r/2020PoliceBrutality/comments/hsgfyz/plane_clothes_cop_pulls_gun_on_protesters_in/

-### Police tackle protestor off bike and into lightpole | July 16th
+### Police tackle protester off bike and into lightpole | July 16th

-Footage shows a protestor riding down the street.
+Footage shows a protester riding down the street.
 He appears to say something to an officer on the far side of the street.
 Then an officer in the intersection tackles him to the ground, kneels on him and arrests him.

 tags: protester, tackle, arrest, knee